 The Idaho Department of Fish and Game with input from the Southeast Region Winter Feeding Advisory Committee (WFAC) initiated the feeding of deer and elk at several locations in the Southeast Region beginning in early February.
-Because of improving winter conditions across the region over the past several days, no new authorized feed sites have been added since March 10.
+Approximately, 30 tons of deer feed is currently being distributed to 23 authorized feed sites per week.
+In addition, several authorized feed sites for elk are currently on-going.

 Using winter-feeding criteria and input from WFAC members, Fish and Game has been focusing efforts on the highest-priority locations where feeding could address concerns with struggling animals, conflicts with animals in haystacks and feedlines, and public safety concerns with animals on highways and roads.
 Other factors considered when selecting feeding sites have included number of animals reached, accessibility, sufficient distance from roads and highways, and seclusion from public disturbance.
 All current feed sites are located on private property except where noted below.

 Idaho Fish and Game sincerely thanks those local, state, federal, and county agencies as well as private landowners and volunteers that have provided assistance with these authorized feeding operations so far.

 Summary of current feeding sites authorized by Idaho Fish and Game:

 - Bear Lake Plateau (3 sites, including 2 sites at Bear Lake State Park on east side of Bear Lake)

 - Worm Creek on west side of Bear Lake (2 sites)